 Thank you for your interest in employment opportunities with the Guelph Transit Services Department.

-The application process for Extra board Operators/Cleaners closed as of Sunday, October 21, 2012.
+The application process for Extra board Operators/Cleaners closes as of Sunday, November 10, 2013.
 No late applications will be accepted.

 Extra Board Operator / Cleaner Recruitment